menemshasolomon/election-blog/content/post/2024-12-04-11-campaign-narrative-texas/index.markdown

 ## Actual Outcome of the 2024 Presidential Election in Texas

 As mentioned above, Former President Trump won Texas by 57.02% compared to Vice President Harris's 42.98%.
-To understand these results, it is helpful to analyze them at the country level.
+To understand these results, it is helpful to analyze them at the county level.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-5-1.png" width="672" />